 A casino economy isn’t really about making anything of value.
 It’s about betting on the odds that there just night be demand (that is, effective utility) for something that might be made in the future.
 But it might not happen, in which case you lose, and the (investment) house–casino usually comes out because the boys running the bailouts from Washington are old Wall Street boys.
 Of course, in recent years these casino-houses have been screwing each other over by passing “bad paper” around like hot potatoes.
 No honor among thieves.

-I also left Econ because it seemed to me that making kids economists also make they seems to make them homely or ugly.
+I also left Econ because it seemed to me that making kids economists also seems to make them homely or ugly.
 Being someone who has once again failed to win my local “Brad Pitt Look-Alike Contest” I can say that.
 I notice that when I took my Econ courses in college.
 Fr.
 E looked like Kermit the Frog, Dr. K like the Pillsbury Dough Boy, and Dr. G had the pallor of a cadaver.
 (Ironically, Dr. G, who gave me a “C,” ended up having his work reviewed by me as a consultant to the urban planning firm I was with for a while.
 Then he really looked dead.)
-Take a look: Hank Paulson looks like some perpetrator from a slasher film, Bernake has that goofy white beard and black tonsure, Paul Volker looks like a shaved Wookie from Star Wars, and then there is Alan Greenspan, a guy with face his mother loved (apparently to smack with a 2 by 4) who could be Milton Friedman’s slightly more ugly brother.
-Even our latest Nobel Laureate in Econ, Paul Krugeman has the surprised innocent expression of a gnome in the middle of a rectal exam.
-Have you noticed that the stock trading commercials n TV always features some serenely-trusty-looking type left over from Law and Order or some such show as their spokesperson, always talking about how their firm cares about you as an individual (like those guys they used to have in doctor’s white coats pushing cigarettes not all that long ago)?
+Take a look: Hank Paulson looks like some perpetrator from a slasher film, Bernake has that goofy white beard and black tonsure, Paul Volker looks like a shaved Wookie from Star Wars, and then there is Alan Greenspan, a guy with a face that perhaps only his mother could love (apparently to smack with a 2 by 4) who could be Milton Friedman’s slightly more ugly brother.
+Even our latest Nobel Laureate in Econ, Paul Krugeman has the surprised innocent expression of a gnome in the midst of a rectal exam.
+Have you noticed that the stock trading commercials in TV always features some serenely-trusty-looking type left over from Law and Order or some such show as their spokesperson, always talking about how their firm cares about you as an individual (like those guys they used to have in doctor’s white coats pushing cigarettes not all that long ago)?
 But it’s the uglies behind the scenes making the decisions with your money.
 Don’t trust the uglies because making lots of money is the only way they can get trophy wives, and they don’t care about you.

 Back at college the one thing I learned was that you should never, ever, take a Micro-Econ course at 8AM (or maybe any other time).
 My eyes started crossing and supply and demand curves started wiggling around on the blackboard like the hairs in sink water.
 Check that, I learned something else in Micro—that economics is not funny.
 (Although economists can be at times.
 Galbraith: “Economics is extremely useful as a form of employment for economists.”)
 The only funning thing that ever happened in Mirco is that one morning the college basketball star, who sat right in front of me had a cold, and in a panic sneeze reached into his pocket for a handkerchief that turned out not to be there.
 Instead, he mistakenly grabbed the in side of his pocket and ripped it out of his pants with a tearing sound that blended with the roar of his snuffled sneeze.
 It was so damn funny I nearly soiled myself.
 (OK, maybe you had to be there.)
 I can’t think of Micro-Econ without hearing that ripping sound.